TahiriNadia/tahirilab/_pages/lineage.md

 ### Related publications:

-- Tahiri, N. (2024).
+- Farnia, M. and Tahiri, N. (2024).
 A new metric to classify B cell lineage tree.
 International Federation of Classification Societies, 1(18).
+- Farnia, M. and Tahiri, N. (2024).
+New generalized metric based on branch length distance to compare B cell lineage trees.
+Algorithms for Molecular Biology, 19(1), p.22.

 ### FUNDING: